kisublee/Frontend-Hiyo-2022/README.md

 # Welcome to Hiyo.

-**Hiyo** helps people make reservations at their favorite restaurants in New York City.
+**Hiyo** helps people make reservations at their favorite (or soon to be) restaurants in New York City.

 ---